agrilens/docs/README.md

 ## Project Status

-- Currently we are gathering requirements, researching existing solutions, and prototyping key parts of the product
+- Currently we are gathering more detailed requirements, prototyping key parts of the product, and writing production code

-## Next Steps
-Our immediate priorities are:

-- [] Continue gathering and refining requirements from stakeholders
-- [] Research and evaluate potential technologies and existing solutions
-- [] Begin synthesizing findings to inform our product & design choices

-These steps will guide our development process and help us make decisions about our service's architecture and features.

-For questions or suggestions about the project or documentation, please contact Jessica or Blair.
+- For questions or suggestions about the project or documentation, please contact Jessica or Blair.

 ---

-Last updated: 2024-09-28
+Last updated: 2024-10-05